baseride/external-cloudbus-api/Readme_en.rst

 First example -- python/api2_test.py -- is Cloudbus API call from Python via HTTP.

 It queries information about user which credentials are used for the call.
-Also, data for the Demo Cloudbus enterprize vehicle query is requested
+Also, data for the "Demo Cloudbus" enterprise vehicle query is requested

 Second example -- python/socket_test.py -- is Python realtime websocket event subscriprion.

-Script subscribes for Demo Cloudbus enterprize events which are triggered when vehicles of the enterprize enter its geozones.
+Script subscribes for "Demo Cloudbus" events which are triggered when enterprise vehicles enter its geozones.
 Script uses Twisted framework for demo purposes.

 All server data comes in JSON format.